mcopley08/troll-me/README.md

 - If a generated comment/post contains any form of quotation marks (single or double) it will not post to Facebook and will return with an error.

--

-## Improvements

-- Fixing the already "Like"-d issue.

 ## Suggestions for Further Enhancements

-- Make an API call to Watson or other Visual Recognition services, so that when comments are generated you can have a few words that describe a photo and integrate them into the "troll" comment.
+- Make an API call to [IBM's Watson](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/services-catalog.html) or other [Visual Recognition](http://blog.mashape.com/list-of-14-image-recognition-apis/) services, so that when comments are generated you can have a few words that describe a photo and integrate them into the "troll" comment.
-- Create events on the user's profile (this might not be allowed anymore, though...)
+- Integrate a user's [events](https://developers.facebook.com/docs/graph-api/reference/v2.2/event) into messages (Facebook only allows a kind of restricted access, though).
-- Tag friends in the comments/statuses instead of simply mentioning their name.
+- [Mention/Tag friends](https://developers.facebook.com/docs/opengraph/using-actions/v2.2#mentions) in the comments/statuses instead of simply mentioning their name.
 - [Send messages](https://developers.facebook.com/docs/sharing/reference/send-dialog) to random friends.
 - Improving the bank of comments/statuses that are generated.
+- Calling an [API](http://iheartquotes.com/api) or [script](http://www.htmlgoodies.com/JSBook/sentence.html) to generate random sentences, possibly incorporate [user's names](http://www.icndb.com/api/).
-- Getting rid of the bank of comment/status templates and use NLP algorithms to generate them dynamically.
+- Getting rid of the bank of comment/status templates and use [NLP algorithms](http://blog.mashape.com/list-of-25-natural-language-processing-apis/) to generate them dynamically.
 - Post random photos/links to weird & funny things from the user.
-- Share random status updates from public users (political figures, department stores, artists, etc.)
+- Share random [status updates](https://developers.facebook.com/docs/graph-api/reference/v2.2/status) from public users (political figures, department stores, artists, etc.)

 ## Things to Note

-- "Taggable Friends" which is used to mention random friends in statuses, requires additional approval to be used in the application.
+- [Taggable Friends](https://developers.facebook.com/docs/graph-api/reference/v2.2/user/taggable_friends) which is used to mention random friends in statuses, requires additional approval to be used in the application.
-- "Animate.css" is already included in the package, so if you wanted to improve on the UI it is available.
+- [Animate.css](http://daneden.github.io/animate.css/) is already included in the package, so if you wanted to improve on the UI it is available.